-9 Facts About Beagles
+10 Facts About Beagles

 beagle puppies on a soft chair

 Beagles are one of the most popular dog breeds in the United States.
 They tend to have a sweet disposition, a friendly personality, and are loyal to their families.
-They seem always to be happy to play, go for a hike, or join you on an early morning hunt.
+They seem to always be happy to play, go for a hike, or join you on an early morning hunt.
 Here are a few more facts about Beagles:

-1. All Purebred Beagles Have White-Tipped Tails
+2. All Purebred Beagles Have White-Tipped Tails

 Whether it’s a full white tip or just a few white hairs, all purebred Beagles have white-tipped tails.
 Because Beagles were originally bred to be hunting dogs, the white-tipped tails were also bred so that hunters could find and follow the Beagle like a white flag while they searched for their prey.
 Now, the white-tipped tail is purely used as a marker for purebred litters.
 However, there are probably some hunters out there who still appreciate it!